Ontario Motorcycle Test 08

 ADVERTISEMENT

 Approach the Ontario M1 practice test with the acknowledgment that it’s more than a hurdle — it’s an opportunity to become a better, safer rider.
 This examination is a joint venture between you and the province to ensure a high safety standard on Ontario’s roads.
 Embrace the challenge, utilize the rich resources, learn from common mistakes, and continue your training beyond the test.
-The road ahead is yours, and with the right preparation and mindset, you’re well on your way to enjoying the amazing freedom of riding a motorcycle.
+The road ahead is yours, and with the proper preparation and mindset, you’re well on your way to enjoying the fantastic freedom of riding a motorcycle.